-In addition, the Bank must maintain sufficient capital to satisfy the regulatory requirements for buffer capital, which shall consist of common equity tier 1 capital.
+In addition, the Bank must maintain sufficient capital to satisfy the regulatory requirements for buffer capital, which must consist of Common Equity Tier 1 capital.

-Institutions must have a capital conservation buffer of 2.5 per cent and a systemic risk buffer.
-The systemic risk buffer requirement will increase from 3.0 to 4.5 per cent.
-On 16 December 2022, the Norwegian Ministry of Finance decided to postpone the requirement for banks reporting according to the standardised approach by one year, which means that this will apply to Sparebanken Sør from 31 December 2023.
+Institutions must have a capital conservation buffer of 2.5 percent and a systemic risk buffer.
+The Ministry of Finance adopted regulatory amendments that put the EU Capital Requirements Regulations CRR/CRD IV into effect as of 31 December 2019.
+The systemic risk buffer requirement was raised from 3.0 to 4.5 percent.
+On 16 December 2022, the Ministry of Finance decided to maintain the system buffer requirement at 4.5 percent, with banks that use the standardised approach given until the end of 2023 to meet the requirement.
+Consequently, Sparebanken Sør's systemic risk buffer requirement rose from 3.0 to 4.5 percent effective 31 December 2023.

 The Ministry of Finance also sets requirements for countercyclical buffers and particular buffer requirements for systemically important financial institutions.
 The level of the countercyclical buffer is established by Norges Bank each quarter.
-The countercyclical buffer requirement was 2.0 per cent at the end of 2022.
-In March 2022, it was decided to increase the countercyclical buffer to 2.5 per cent with effect from 31 March 2023.
-The purpose of the countercyclical buffer is to strengthen the banks' financial situation and to prevent a more restrictive lending practice by the banks from reinforcing the economic downturn.

-Sparebanken Sør was not defined as a systemically important bank as of 31 December 2022.
+The countercyclical capital buffer requirement was raised to 2.5 percent with effect from 31 March 2023 and remained at this level for the rest of the year.
+The purpose of the countercyclical capital buffer is to strengthen the banks' financial situation and to prevent a more restrictive lending practice by the banks from exacerbating the economic downturn.
+Sparebanken Sør was not defined as a systemically important bank as of 31 December 2023.

-In accordance with Pillar 2 of the regulations, the institution must have a process for assessing the overall capital requirements in relation to their risk profile, and banks must have a strategy to maintain their capital levels.
+In accordance with Pillar 2 of the regulations, institutions must have a process for assessing the overall capital requirements in relation to their risk profile, and banks must have a strategy to maintain their capital levels.
 The ICAAP (Internal Capital Adequacy Assessment Process) considers all risk to which the Bank is exposed, including forms of risk not covered by Pillar 1.
 The Internal Liquidity Adequacy Assessment Process (ILAAP) will be an important part of the overall risk assessment.

 Pillar 2 also provides guidelines on the authorities' review process, SREP (Supervisory Review Evaluation Process).
-Finanstilsynet will monitor and evaluate the institution's process under Pillar 2, while the supervisory authorities will implement measures if they do not regard the process as satisfactory.
+The Financial Supervisory Authority of Norway will monitor and evaluate the institution's process under Pillar 2, while the supervisory authorities will implement measures if they do not regard the process as satisfactory.